OscarWilliamNolanMensink/lwrp-poc-monorepo/README.md

 Because hardware nodes may not always be available during development, this repository also includes an optional LWRP emulator for local testing.

+## Setup

+Current working set up is a s followed:
+Run the Mock-lwrp in a  docker container.
+Run the entire project in dotnet on the same device.
+This way all items will assume they are on the same network giving you full read/write access to the mock server.
+For some reason, to be researched, this is not working when the entire project is hosted on Docker.
 # TODOS

 - What is persistence here?: